 The main principles of Lean Business Start-up are:

 - Managed use of Resources.
-Try and use resources in the most efficient way to showcase the product in front of customers.
+Try to use resources in the most efficient way to showcase the product in front of customers.

 - Most Viable Product: The process involves trying out every possible iteration of an idea to produce the most viable product.
 This procedure is also known as the development of a Minimum Viable Product (MVP).